opendaylight/integration-packaging/docs/rpms.rst

 When running in the sandbox, artifacts are thrown away by default.
 To keep an artifact for further testing, add a path regex that matches them to the Archive Artifacts param of the job (`ARCHIVE_ARTIFACTS=/home/jenkins/rpmbuild/RPMS/ noarch/opendaylight*.rpm`).
-The files match will be stored in OpenDaylight's log archive along with the other job logs.
+The files matched will be stored in OpenDaylight's log archive along with the other job logs.

 packaging-build-rpm-snap